In this post I want to show you how to build a Serverless function in Go with our new Golang template created by the OpenFaaS community.

 Your code can compile down to a small binary with no other external runtimes required - it can offer C-like speed and power but with type-safety.

-We'll start with hello world then move onto a function which makes use of a third-party (vendored) library to create hashes from Go structs.
+We'll start with hello world then move onto a function which makes use of a third-party (vendored) library to create hashes from Go struct

 Let's get started